amitb0ra/Metacrafters/solidity-avax-intermediate/functions-and-errors-eth-int-avax/README.md

 **2. Interact with the Contract:**

 - Use tools like Remix IDE to interact with the deployed contract.
-- Test each function (setValue, multiplyValue, resetValue) to observe their behavior.
+- Test each function to observe their behavior.

 ## Authors